 Communications experts are also employed in the fields of technical documentation and specialized journalism.

 Master's Degree Prospects

-Building on a completed Bachelor’s degree, it is possible to continue at RWTH with a Master in Technical Communication.
+Building on a completed Bachelor’s degree, it is possible to continue at RWTH with a Master in Human-Technology Interaction and Communication.
 Here as well, the proven combination of communication science along with a technical subject plays a predominant role.
 The field of specialization chosen during bachelor studies is carried on through the master studies.
 Students can also choose to pursue a Master's degree in the Faculty of Electrical Engineering and Information Technology.
-This faculty offers a program that builds on the Bachelor's degree in Electrical Engineering, Information Technology, and Computer Engineering.
+This faculty offers a program that builds on the Bachelor's degree in Electrical Engineering and Information Technology.

 In the technical subjects students get to choose between different majors, in communication science they are able to put the focus on individual subjects.
 In this manner the individual specialization of students continues to be supported by the particular design of the course of study.

-The course of study Technical Communication is offered by the Institute of Linguistics and Communication Science of the Faculty of Arts and Humanities in cooperation with those faculties that offer the technical fundamentals:
+The course of study Human-Technology Interaction and Communication is offered by the Institute of Linguistics and Communication Science of the Faculty of Arts and Humanities in cooperation with those faculties that offer the technical fundamentals:

 The Institute of Linguistics and Communication Science at RWTH is an institute with an interdisciplinary approach to studies in that it combines the expert knowledge from the two different areas of linguistics and communication science.
 In both research and in teaching the focus lies on the particular processes of communication and interaction in the context of technology and society.

 Areas such as design, use and usability of electronic media or the perception of technology, its acceptance and its communication are at the core of a great number of research projects, which are executed with partners from the engineering sciences and manufacturing.